apache/yunikorn-site/docs/user_guide/troubleshooting.md

 ### Understanding the linkage between Pod UUID, Task TaskID, AllocationAsk AllocationKey and Allocation AllocationID

-Pod is always submitted with `UUID`, a unique identifier to differentiate various pods.
-When a pod is submitted, `Task` gets created in Shim uses Pod's `UUID` as `TaskID` and passed as `AllocationAsk` request to core through SI. `AllocationAsk` uses `Task`'s `TaskID` as `AllocationKey` and passed onto core for further processing.
+Pod is always submitted with `UID`, a unique identifier to differentiate various pods.
+When a pod is submitted, a `Task` gets created in the Shim.
+It uses `UID` of the POD as `TaskID` and passed as an `AllocationAsk` request to the core. `AllocationAsk` uses `Task`'s
+`TaskID` as `AllocationKey` and passed onto core for further processing.
 On receiving the ask request, Core tries to find a suitable
 `Allocation` using `AllocationAsk`'s `AllocationKey` as `AllocationID`.
 Understanding this flow and its linkage between different objects helps to debug the issues.

-An example has been described below to explain how pod's `UUID` is getting translated with different name and passed through different objects.
+An example has been described below to explain how pod's `UID` is getting translated with different name and passed through different objects.

 On task creation,